-The studies dedicated to the importance of psychological safety can be traced back to the 1960-s, when Edgar Schein and Warren Bennis, professors of the Massachusetts Institute of Technology, expressed the need for psychological safety for people to deal with uncertainty and organizational change at work.
+The first studies dedicated to the importance of psychological safety were completed in the 1960's, when Edgar Schein and Warren Bennis, professors at the Massachusetts Institute of Technology, expressed the need for psychological safety for people to deal with uncertainty and organizational change at work.

-In 1990, Boston University Professor William Kahn discovered that psychological safety fosters employee engagement.
-Then, in 2018, on the basis of 30-year research, Dr. Amy Edmondson, now a professor of Leadership and Management at the Harvard Business School, published a book “The Fearless Organization”, where she explained psychological safety as a group-level phenomenon that needed to be created by leaders within their groups.
+In the years since, numerous researchers have built on these findings.
+In 1990, Boston University professor William Kahn discovered that psychological safety fosters employee engagement.
+Then, in 2018, Dr. Amy Edmondson, now a professor of Leadership and Management at the Harvard Business School, published “The Fearless Organization”, where she defined psychological safety as a group-level phenomenon that needed to be created by leaders within their groups.

 Edmondson defines the term "psychological safety" as “the belief that the work is safe for interpersonal risks.”
 She highlights that people working in psychologically safe workplaces know they can be punished for underperformance or policy violation.
 But they do not have fear of interpersonal relationships.
 They know they can express a potentially sensitive idea.
 They can draw attention to someone’s mistake, even if this is their boss.
 And it won’t cost them a job.

 According to Edmondson, the lack of psychological safety is detrimental not only to employee well-being but also to a business's future.
 Promoting psychological safety is a must if you want your business to succeed long-term.